Major General (Ret) Arnold L. Punaro | Chairman

-In addition to chairing the Reserve Forces Policy Board, Mr. Punaro also serves as a member of the Defense Business Board (DBB), and is currently chairing a DBB task force on reforming the DoD requirements process.
+In addition to chairing the Reserve Forces Policy Board, Mr. Punaro also serves as a member of the Defense Business Board (DBB), and recently chaired a DBB task force on reforming the DoD requirements process.
 He is a Senior Associate at the Center for Strategic and International Studies in Washington, D.C.
 He is also a visiting scholar at the Bipartisan Policy Center.
-He serves on the non-profit boards of the Atlantic Council, the National Defense Industrial Association, Wolf Trap Foundation Board, the University of Georgia’s School of Public and International Affairs Board of Visitors, the Maxwell School of Citizenship and Public Affairs at Syracuse University, and the Georgia Institute of Technology Sam Nunn School of International Affairs.
+He serves on the non-profit boards of the Atlantic Council, the National Defense Industrial Association as Vice-Chairman, Wolf Trap Foundation for the Performing Arts, the University of Georgia’s School of Public and International Affairs Board of Visitors, the Maxwell School of Citizenship and Public Affairs at Syracuse University, and the Georgia Institute of Technology Sam Nunn School of International Affairs.

 He is chief executive officer of the Punaro Group, LLC, a Washington-based consulting firm specializing in the national security field.
 He was previously an executive vice president at Science Applications International Corporation (SAIC) from 1997 to 2010.

 Beginning in January 2005, Mr. Punaro chaired the Commission on the National Guard and Reserves established by Congress.
 The Commission submitted three reports and completed their work in April, 2008 with most of their 117 recommendations largely adopted by DoD and the Congress.
 In September 2010, with the Center for New American Security Studies (CNAS), he co-chaired a review which issued a "Report Card" covering the implementation of the Commission’s recommendations.
 He served as a founding member of the Secretary of Defense Business Board starting in 2002 and completed his current term in January 2014.